GO Gondola or NO Gondola?

 Given that the route is proposed to be between Old Strathcona and downtown, I also wonder how this would have any benefit for the surrounding communities to help alleviate some of the transit challenges they’re facing.

-At the same time that the City is threatening to reduce stops for bus service to residential areas that will impact seniors, parents with strollers, and other residents who might find it challenging to walk over a kilometer to a bus stop, I’m hearing some of those same residents feeling left out by the idea of spending any of their public dollars on a gondola in the downtown river valley.
+At the same time that the City is threatening to reduce stops for bus service to residential areas that will impact seniors, parents with strollers, and other residents who might find it challenging to walk over a kilometer to a bus stop, I’m hearing some of those same residents feeling left out by the idea of spending any of their public money on a gondola in the downtown river valley.

 We often hear people say that the downtown is for everyone.
 But, not everyone lives downtown or has the opportunity to enjoy the many amenities and novelties of the city’s “gem” that is the downtown core.
 What some of the residents in Ward 4 are telling me is that they want to see “gems” of their own in their own community as well as downtown.